passagemath/passagemath-pkg-lefschetz-family/README.md

 - `basepoint`: the basepoint of the fibration (i.e. a non critical value)
 - `fiber`: the fiber above the basepoint
 - `paths`: the list of simple loops around each point of `critical_points`.
 When this is called, the ordering of `critical_points` changes so that the composition of these loops is the loop around infinity.
-- `family`: the one parameter family corresponding to the fibration
+- `family`: the one parameter family corresponding to the fibration.

 Homology related properties:
 - `monodromy_matrices`: the matrices of the monodromy action of `paths` on $H_{n-1}(X_b)$.